Harrison Bader Preview, Player Props: Yankees vs. Rays

-The New York Yankees, including Harrison Bader (.171 slugging percentage in past 10 games, including zero home run), take on starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The New York Yankees, including Harrison Bader (.211 on-base percentage in past 10 games, 76 points below season-long percentage), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He is looking to get back on track after a four-strikeout performance in his most recent game against the Nationals.
+He is looking to get back on track following he struck out four times in his last game against the Nationals.

 Harrison Bader Game Info & Props vs. the Rays